Gabriel-Appiah/GIS_python/docs/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+The study area for this project is the four counties (Cherokee, Plymouth, Ida, and Woodbury County) within the Iowa portion of Siouxland Interstate Metropolitan Planning Council.
+From Figure 2 the study area is located in the northwestern portion of the State of Iowa.
+Some of the counties bordering the study area include Union County, SD; Dakota County, NE; Monona, IA; Crawford, IA, Sac County, IA, among others.
+According to the 2010 decennial census, the total population of the study area was 146,319 in 2010, with 8.5% living in Cherokee County, 4.8% living in Ida County, 17.1% living in Plymouth County, and the remaining 69.8% living in Woodbury County.
+The estimates from the 2018 American Community Survey show that the population of the study area decreased to 145,962 in 2018, representing a decline of 0.24%.
+The counties within the study area that experienced a major decline in population between 2010 and 2018 were Cherokee County and Ida County.
+This trend is partly due to the rural nature of these counties.
+While Woodbury County and Plymouth County on the other hand experienced population growth from 2010 to 2018 by 0.4% and 0.2% respectively.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for